schinery/grape/README.md

 Most APIs will enjoy preventing downstream handlers from handling errors.
-You may set the `:cascade` option to `false` for the entire API or separately on specific `version` definitions, which will remove the `X-Cascade: true` header from API responses.
+You may set the `:cascade` option to `false` for the entire API or separately on specific `version` definitions, which will remove the `x-cascade: true` header from API responses.

 ```ruby
 cascade false